Perelandra0x309/secure-im/README.md

 <tr><td colspan="4">
 Country of origin: France?<br>
 TwinMe is easy to setup and to connect with another TwinMe user you can either scan their QR code in person or send them an invite link.<br>
-The interface is professional looking, though the iOS version seems more consistant with the host OS than the Android version.
-For example the Android client does not have autocorrect so typing behaves differently than if you are used to autocorrect.<br>
+The interface is professional looking, though the iOS version seems more consistant with the host OS than the Android version.<br>
 One cool feature is the ability to stream music from your device to your contact's device.<br>
 On Android Google Play Services are not required.
 The Android version I first tried from the Amazon app store would not launch at all.
 The version from the Google Play Store (downloaded via Yalp) did run.